Understanding the unconscious aspects of interpersonal communication in skills for sales.

 At the turn of this century Charles Horton Cooley wrote ‘A person of definite character and purpose who comprehends our way of thought is sure to exert power over us.
 He cannot altogether be resisted; because, if he understands us, he can make us understand him, through the word, the look, or other symbol, which both of us connect with the common sentiment or idea; and thus by communicating an impulse he can move the will.’

 Developing mental strength or the ability to manage one’s unconscious mind on purpose, requires time and dedication.
 Speed readers learn to use their brain differently to take in text at up to 20,000 words a minute.
 This is not a freakish gift.
 They teach themselves to turn off their conscious linear reading skills and use their unconscious visual processing capability.
-As with all skills learning, progress depends on focus and practice.
+As with all learning, progress depends on focus and practice.

 If you watch top salespeople at work you may be struck by their ability to manage perception on the fly.
 They appear to have a natural gift not bestowed on others.
 In truth, they have learnt to use their innate abilities on purpose.
 By chance or design, their conscious and unconscious minds are working in harmony.
-They have turned their strong interpersonal skills into skills for sales.
+They have turned their interpersonal communication into effective skills for sales.

 Horses behave differently according to the abilities of different riders.
 Extraordinary riders build up a unique relationship with their mount.
 “I am the master of my fate, I am the captain of my soul” wrote William Ernest Henley in his poem, Invictus.
 Being captain of one’s soul depends on a special understanding of the unconscious workings of one’s mind together with an exceptional ability to communicate with one’s self.